7 Little-Known Steps to Move a Washing Machine

 Whew, that was difficult just writing it out!
 Remember, be safe at all times throughout this process and always proceed with care.
 We hope these steps gave you more confidence in moving a 200-pound washing machine because no one wants a busted washer or a personal trip to the ER.

-And if you’re feeling a little overwhelmed by all of these steps, you can always call in professional movers to do the job for you.
+And if you’re feeling a little overwhelmed by all of these steps, you can always call in moving companies to do the job for you.

 Safe moving!